monimesl/zookeeper-operator/README.md

 **Project Status: *alpha***

 Only core features has been implemented;
-On fixing bug and implementing other features, the resource(s)' spec, status may change, but we'll try to keep as backward compatible as possible
+On fixing bug and implementing other features, the API spec, status may change, but we'll try to keep them as backward compatible as possible

 ## Overview
 The Zookeeper Operator enable native [Kubernetes](https://kubernetes.io/) deployment and management of Apache Zookeeper Ensemble.